Peering Behind the Shield: Guardrail Identification in Large Language Models

 Formatted Citation:

 Yang, Z., Wu, Y., Wen, R., Backes, M., & Zhang, Y. (2026).
 Peering Behind the Shield: Guardrail Identification in Large Language Models.
-The AAAI Workshop on Artificial Intelligence for Cyber Security (AICS).
+Annual Meeting of the Association for Computational Linguistics (ACL).

 BibTeX: